 - I always recommend ANY affiliate website at least TRY to get approved to use Adwords.
 It’s a great extra traffic resource.

-- If you are promoting products which typically make low commissions and it benefits your website more so (given the traffic numbers) to run adsense, then you should use that instead.
+- If you are promoting products which typically make low commissions and it benefits your website more so (given the traffic numbers) to run adsense (or Mediavine if you can get enough traffic), then you should use that instead.

 However, if an affiliate website is not approved or not profitable enough to be used by either platform, you can depend on the following: